 3. Products & Activities page

 You can optionally define product groups.
 We recommend that you do this if you have more than a few products to monitor.
 First, you will probably want to monitor the performance at a group level and second, for display reasons, you can choose to group the results at the sales report.
-Only the Name field is mandatory.

-4. Performance methodology page
+4. Performance measurement page